Tram 8 - Woluwe Avenue, Brussels

 The main objective of the project is the overall redevelopment of the public space, to eventually transform the current urban highway in a tree lined avenue, incorporating the tram track in a separate lane and a car-free zone for pedestrians and cyclists.
 A wide sidewalk and a two-way cycle track developed along the service road with traffic limited to 30km/h, are placed at the west side (city-side) of the Boulevard.

-In the center, the zone dedicated to the car traffic is reduced freeing up space for the tram track in a separate lane, while still keeping the 2x2 lanes configuraton.
+In the center, the zone dedicated to the car traffic is reduced freeing up space for the tram (line 8) track in a separate lane, while still keeping the 2x2 lanes configuraton.

 The east side (park-side), along the parks and the Woluwe ponds, becomes a new tree-lined promenade.
 This green buffer makes the transition between the traffic and the parks accompanying the boulevard.
 Increased presence of pedestrians and cyclists on this side of the boulevard justifies the preservation of numerous interesting views to the river and ponds, and strengthens the connection between Parc Malou and Parc des Sources.